 On the first evening, the lobby became its own kind of theater.
 The last light of the day caught the crystals of a chandelier that must have been a hundred years old.
 Outside, snow was falling in thick, slow flakes.
 Inside, someone was playing piano - something quiet and unhurried.

-The best travel moments aren’t the ones you plan.
-They’re the ones that catch you off guard while you’re standing in a lobby, jet-lagged and slightly overwhelmed, watching snow fall through antique glass.
+The best travel moments are rarely planned.
+They tend to arrive while you are standing in a lobby, jet-lagged and slightly overwhelmed, watching snow fall through antique glass.

 Days of nothing